 If you are a follower of Jesus we urge you to seriously consider being baptized as a dramatic portrayal of your faith.
 Those who are baptized are also encouraged to become ministry partners in our church.
 Please click below to fill out our baptismal questionnaire to let us know you would like to be baptized.
 If you have any additional questions, please contact one of our pastoral staff.

 Our Harvest Essentials Class 1 is a great opportunity to be introduced to what we’re about as a church.
 These classes give a brief overview of our beliefs, 4 pillars, discipleship model and other key distinctives.
-Classes are scheduled once per month (generally on the 4th Sunday of the month) and take place Sunday mornings typically from 10:30-11:00 AM in the fellowship hall.
+Classes are scheduled once per month (generally on the 4th Sunday of the month) and take place after the services at 1pm in the Gym.
 Harvest Essentials Class 1 is a prerequisite for Harvest Essentials Class 2 and Ministry Partnership.
-Please let us know if you are interested in attending the next scheduled class by clicking the button below!
+Please let us know if you are interested in attending the next scheduled class by registering below!

-Children under the age of 16 need only attend Harvest Essentials 1 in order to qualify for Junior Ministry Partnership (an unofficial membership that allows them to serve in the church.
+Children between the ages of 11-16 need only attend Harvest Essentials 1 in order to qualify for Junior Ministry Partnership (an unofficial membership that allows them to serve in the church.
 This membership expires on their 16th birthday).
-Children aged 14 and older are encouraged to take both Harvest Essentials Class 1 and Class 2 and become official ministry partners of Harvest Bible Chapel.
+Children aged 14 and older are encouraged to take both Harvest Essentials Class 1 and Class 2 and become official ministry partners of Harvest Windsor.

 We are not a church with small groups, we are a church of small groups.